olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/genjiko_dense.png">

-### Appendix B: Full Table<a name="table"></a>
+<h3 id="table">Appendix C: Full Table</h3>

-The full table in HTML format, so you can copy-and-paste the kanji and other fields.
+Here is the full table in HTML format, so you can copy-and-paste the kanji and other fields.
 The Genji-mon column uses the [Genji-Kō TrueType font available from illllli.com](https://www.illllli.com/font/symbol/genjiko/).

-You can download this same table as a [UTF-8 encoded CSV file](/post/genji-ko_files/genjiko.csv) or [Excel spreadsheet](/post/genji-ko_files/genjiko.xlsx).
+You can also download this same table as a [UTF-8 encoded CSV file](/post/genji-ko_files/genjiko.csv) or [Excel spreadsheet](/post/genji-ko_files/genjiko.xlsx).

-Note: whenever the English column has apparently been left untranslated, that is because the chapter title is the proper name of one of the characters from [*The Tale of Genji*][TG].
-Translating these would be as nonsensical as translating "Jack Smith" to "Lifting Device Metal Worker."

 <div class="genjiko-wrapper">
     <style>